1 – How do people who need tax advice find this website?

 7 – What sort of tax enquiries can I expect?

-Over the last nine years we have seen thousands of questions on all tax topics.
+Since we launched in 2007 we have seen thousands of questions on all tax topics.
 You will only appear in the search results when someone searches for tax specialisms you have chosen.
-Among the new features will be a facility to avoid enquiries from the public.
-If you choose to do this you should only receive enquiries from accountants seeking tax support on a professional basis.
+If you only want to receive enquiries from accountants and other professionals, you can set your profile to avoid enquiries from the public.

 8 – What if I can’t deal with the enquiry?